-To use the Online Voter Registration System, you must have a valid driver’s license or identification card issued by GA Department of Driver Services (DDS) with signature on file with DDS.
+To use the Online Voter Registration system, you must have a valid driver’s license or identification card issued by GA Department of Driver Services (DDS) with signature on file with DDS.
 You may use this system to (1) Register to vote in Georgia or (2) change your name and/or address on your current registration record.
-To access the system, click on the link below.

-If you do not have a valid driver’s license or identification card, the above link will walk you through how to manually submit a paper registration.
+If you do not have a valid driver’s license or identification card, the Online Voter Registration system will walk you through how to manually submit a paper registration.

-Refer to the box below for information about ID requirements.
+Refer to the box below for information on ID requirements.